Complex box bounds for real maps: Introduction and statement of the main results

+In \hyperref[sec:pulling back disks]{Section~\ref{sec:pulling back disks}} we show how to pull back Poincar\'e disks in a few different situations: along monotone branches, by maps of bounded degree, and through long cascades of central returns.
+All these arguments are complicated by the fact that our map is not a polynomial; therefore we will lose angle even when we pull back by a diffeomorphism.

+In Propositions~\ref{monotone pullbacks}~and~\ref{good start or good deep}, the problem that we face is pulling back a slit Poincar\'e disk $D_{\theta}(\hat G_s)\cap \mathbb C_{G_s}$ along a chain $\{G_j\}^{s}_{j=0}$ under which the chain $\{\hat G_j\}^{s}_{j=0}$ could have any degree.
+To deal with this issue, we make use of dynamically defined free space and the existence of fundamental domains.
+Of particular importance is Proposition~\ref{monotone pullbacks} (which has no analogue in \cite{KSS}).
+This proposition allows us to pull back along a single monotone branch for as long as we like, using fundamental domains of definite size to control the loss of angle.

+Proposition~\ref{good start or good deep} allows us to pull back along long cascades of central returns.
+It is similar to \cite[Proposition 11.1]{KSS}; however, it also covers the case of terminating intervals.
+Its proof, compared to its analogue in \cite{KSS}, is complicated by the fact each time we pullback along a monotone branch we lose some angle, so we have to bound the number of times we switch between monotone branches.
+This argument is new and non-trivial; ideas of this proof are also used in Section \ref{sec:combinatorial depth}.

-In \hyperref[sec:combinatorial depth]{Section 6} we will use the notion from \cite{KSS} of the \emph{combinatorial depth} of a chain.
-For a given critical point, this depth measures how close the chain comes to the critical point in terms of the the number central cascades around that critical point.
-Proposition~\ref{combinatorial depth angle control} will bound the loss of angle for the pullback of the Poincar\'e disk along a chain in terms of its combinatorial depth.
-The proof we give here is a simplification of a similar result proved in \cite{KSS}.
+In \hyperref[sec:combinatorial depth]{Section~\ref{sec:combinatorial depth}} we use the notion of \emph{combinatorial depth} of a chain from \cite{KSS}.
+For a given critical point the combinatorial depth measures how close a chain comes to the critical point $c$ in terms of the number central cascades around $c$ that the chain enters.
+Proposition~\ref{combinatorial depth angle control} bounds the loss of angle for the pullback of the Poincar\'e disk along a chain in terms of its combinatorial depth.

+In Section 8 we show how to control the loss of angle as we pull back from one level of the enhanced nest to the next, under two different circumstances: bounded scaling factors and big scaling factors.
+The first case, which occupies the majority of the section, is roughly explained as follows.
+There exist $s_i<s_{i-1}$, $\lambda\in(0,1)$ and $\delta>0$, so that